 In our work with enterprise clients from all over the world, one truth consistently reveals itself: the freshest data with the highest quality produces SEO successes.
 To drive results, enterprises must rely on their keyword ranking and research data to make the best decisions.

-The reality is that anyone can gather ranking data.
+The reality is that there are a lot of rank tracking tools that gather ranking data.
 It isn't proprietary information.
 For keyword ranking, for example, an SEO could choose a neutral browser, type in a keyword and record all pages ranking for that keyword.
 But, this process is not scalable to gain the insights you need to drive results.

-Apart from that, there is an increasing amount of tools on the market designed to collect ranking data, making it difficult to select the best solution that fits your requirements.
+Apart from that, there is an increasing amount of tools on the market designed to collect ranking data (like search volume and keyword positions), making it difficult to select the best solution that fits your requirements.
 Choosing the right SEO tool for your enterprise requires a research in a very crowded market with varying levels of features, capabilities, and pricing.

-What do enterprise SEO programs need to consider when selecting their SEO ranking and research tools?
+What do enterprise SEO programs need to consider when selecting their SEO rank tracking and keyword research tools?

 - Quality: Can I trust the accuracy of rank tracking?
 Is the data delivered reliably?